wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-ways-working-action/includes/common-practices.md

 After using Microsoft 365 technology to help drive change, organizations are often interested in recommended best practices.
-Let’s look at:
+Let's look at:

 - **General change practices**.
 General considerations for your change initiative
 - **Scenario specific common practices**.
 Tactics leveraged in common Workplace Analytics scenarios